Ishanoshada/Microweb/README.md

 ## Usage

 ### Creating an Example Application
-Generate a sample MicroWeb application with a basic web server, template, and documentation:
+Generate a sample MicroWeb application with a web server, template with `for` loops and conditionals, static CSS/JavaScript, and documentation:

 ```bash
 microweb create --path example_app
 ```

-- Creates a directory (default: `example_app`) containing `app.py`, `static/index.html`, and a `README.md` with usage instructions.
+- Creates a directory (default: `example_app`) containing `app.py`, `static/index.html`, `static/style.css`, `static/script.js`, and a `README.md` with usage instructions.
 - Option: `--path <directory>` to specify a custom directory name.

 ### Flashing MicroPython and MicroWeb